Support Groups and 12-Step Programs

 - Types of Recovery Groups

-- Recovery Groups as Part of Treatment
+- 12-Step Programs as a Part of Treatment

 - Where Can I Find a Recovery Group?